rust-lang/rust/text/0000-build-systems.md

 successful, it would have benefits not just for build system integration, but for using external dependencies *anywhere*.

+### The story for externally-managed native dependencies

+Finally, in the case where the external build system is the one specifying and providing a native dependency, all we need is for that to result in the appropriate flags to the lowered `rustc` invocations.
+If the external build system is producing those lowered calls itself, it can completely manage this concern.
+Otherwise, we will need for the plugin interface to provide a way to plumb this information through to Cargo.

 ## Specifics for the mixed build system case

 Switching gears, let's look at mixed build systems.
 Here, we generally don't